rob333/flutter_mediator_simple/README.md

 Used when the type of the mediator variable is a `Class`.

 Mediator variable uses setter to automatically notify the rebuild.
-When it comes to a class value and adds item by method, then `notify` is needed to inform the rebuild.
+When it comes to a class and adds items by methods then `notify` is needed to inform the rebuild.

 &emsp; [Table of Contents]

 ## `Signal`

-Mediator variables can be initialled by the `Signal` annotation, through type alias.
+Mediator variables can be initialled by the `Signal` annotation. (through type alias)

 For example,
 ```dart